 Why companies choose to ignore the problems that (eventually) kill them.
 Originally published in “The Startup” If you want to be an effective consultant or freelancer, you have to help your client deal with the big problems.
-You have to hunt these problems down, even as your client or employer… Read More »How Transparency Solves “The Big Invisible Problem”
+You have to hunt these problems down, even as your client or employer actively tries to hide them from you.
+Weird, right?
+I’m talking about those big, ugly… Read More »How Transparency Solves “The Big Invisible Problem”

 Long-Form Essays and Articles